"So inspiring and moving: A wordsmith with courage and passion."

 Melanie has spoken at events around the world including Pride main stages, galas, conferences, colleges, schools, and corporate events inspiring activism and fueling awareness of the issues that impact local and global LGBTI communities.

-Melanie is the consummate wordsmith and story teller, whose anecdotes are spell binding.
+Melanie is the consummate wordsmith, with depth and passion, a story teller, whose anecdotes are spell binding:

 Before Immigrating to the United States, Melanie Nathan practiced law in Apartheid-era South Africa.
-Melanie is the executive director of the African Human Rights Coalition (AHRC) which provides humanitarian and advocacy services for LGBTQI+ people in forced displacement from African countries.
-She is a country conditions expert witness, testifying globally for LGBTQI+ asylum seekers from African countries.
+Born to a family of Pogrom refugees given refuge in South Africa, Melanie now directs African Human Rights Coalition (AHRC) which provides humanitarian and advocacy services for LGBTQI+ people in forced displacement in and from African countries.
+She is a country conditions expert witness, testifying globally for LGBTQI+ asylum seekers from 18 African countries.

 An acclaimed award-winning global equality and human rights advocate, Melanie speaks and writes on issues impacting LGBTQI+ communities around the world, with a focus on the U.S.A. and Africa.